 From the Parsonage we wandered back through the cobbled streets of Haworth where I couldn’t help but marvel at all the buildings.
 Each house or shop is made from the classic Yorkshire stone and it just makes the whole place look so pretty.
 Those northern house builders really knew what they were doing!

 We also happened to pop into a few of the shops.
-Guys let me tell you there are so many lovely shops that it made me sad that I was only visiting Haworth and not living there instead.
+Guys let me tell you there are so many lovely shops in Haworth.
+It made me sad that I was only visiting and not living there instead.
 There was a chocolate shop giving out delicious morsels of salted toffee and coconut oil – I stayed strong and didn’t buy any chocolate, I just tested out the samples!
-There was a lovely local art shop and so many gift shops.
-My favourite shop by quite a large margin was The Cabinet of Curiosities which was a veritable treasure trove of bath salts, vintage signs, locally made jams and phrenology heads (FYI: I’ve always wanted one of these).
+Then there was a lovely local art shop and so many gift shops.
+My favourite shop by quite a large margin was The Cabinet of Curiosities which was a veritable treasure trove.
+Filled with bath salts, vintage signs, locally made jams and phrenology heads (FYI: I’ve always wanted one of these).
 The fact that I manage to walk out without purchasing anything is a little bit of a miracle in all honesty!

 So there we go, that was how I spent a few hours visiting Haworth.
 Have you ever been?
 What are your favourite places to visit in Yorkshire?